Q1) Why do I need to do this?

 No. Just an initial one-off sign up is needed.

-Q3) What if I'm concerned about using my personal mobile phone for work?
+Q3) What if I'm concerned about using my personal mobile phone for work or as part of my university study?

 Keeping your University account secure will protect both the organisation and your own personal data.
 Your personal mobile phone details are not used for any other purpose than protecting your account.
 By adding the Microsoft Authenticator App to your personal phone this is just providing a method to confirm who you are.
 The app is not used to manage or control your phone or provide any personal data.